A compact support property for infinite-dimensional SDEs with H\"older continuous coefficients: A class of semimartingales

 Let $n \in \N$.
 We remark that if $\tau > t_n$, then $m_n = M^\tau_{t_n} = M_{t_n} \leq b -\delta t_n = -b(n-1)$.
 Because $m$ is a martingale with increments bounded by $3b$, we obtain from Azuma's inequality that

 To conclude, we observe that if $t \in [t_n, t_{n+1})$, then

 where $c = \delta/(18b)$.
 This completes the proof. \end{proof}

 We now specialize the PSMP to state a useful result concerning hitting times, which illustrates how it works as a substitute for the strong Markov property when working with $\sM_{\gamma,\delta}$-class semimartingales.
-Its proof is also instructive as to how we will apply Lemma~\ref{prop_markov} in general.
+Here and for the rest of the paper, for $x \geq 0$ we define